chrisburnell/chrisburnell.com/src/pages/indieweb.md

 ---
 title: IndieWeb
-lede: How I've implemented and interact with the <a href="https://indieweb.org">IndieWeb</a>.
+description: How I've implemented and interact with the <a href="https://indieweb.org">IndieWeb</a>.
 ---

 <figure>